 • Finally, click on Windows Defender Firewall.

-Or, you can use the search bar to find Windows Defender Firewall.
+Alternatively, you can use the search bar to find Windows Defender Firewall quickly.

 The following steps will show you how to check firewall settings